cps209-team3/joust/README.md

 ## Known Issues
 Clayton
-* No known issues
+* No Known Issues

 Jacob
-* User shouldn't be able to move up repeatedly
-* Player moves too slow
+* No Known Issues

 JD
-* No known issues
+* No Known Issues

 Sandeep
-* May need to tweak sound playing issues
-* Need to fix error checking on the difficulty screen
-* May design the screens better
+* No Known Issues

 ## Recording
 https://youtu.be/I2DPDyWvyrA